adityav31121999/MonoNN/README.md

 ## Features

-The library is built with a modular approach, separating functionalities into different files.
+- The library is built with a modular approach, separating functionalities into different files.

+### _Backend Support_

+- The project is configurable to run on different hardware backends.
+  - `USE_CU`: Enables GPU acceleration using NVIDIA's CUDA.
+  - `USE_CL`: Enables GPU/accelerator support via OpenCL, for broader hardware compatibility.
+  - `USE_CPU`: Defaults to standard C++ for execution on the CPU.
+- The backend can be selected by setting the corresponding flag in the `CMakeLists.txt` file.

-### _operators.cpp and weights.cpp_
+### _Functions_

 - **Matrix/Vector Operations**: Overloaded `operator*` for standard matrix-matrix and vector-matrix multiplication.
 - **Multi-threaded Element-wise Multiplication**: Optimized `multiply` functions that leverage multi-threading for improved performance on modern CPUs.
 - **Pooling Functions**: